UPPMAX/UPPMAX-documentation/docs/software/python_pelle.md

 ## Load Python bundle modules

 - We have so-called Bundle modules containing python packages.
-- To get a python package that is not available in the base insitallation, try to load a Python bundle.
+- To get a python package that is not available in the base installation, try to load a Python bundle.
 - If you for instance need ``numpy``, ``pandas`` and matplotlib, do:

 ```console